fastbootstrap/atlassian-design-for-bootstrap/site/content/components/textfield/index.md

 Add the `disabled` boolean attribute on an `input` to give it a grayed out appearance, remove pointer events, and prevent focusing.

 {{< example >}}
-<input class="form-control" type="text" placeholder="Disabled input"
+<input class="form-control" type="text" placeholder="can't touch this..."
  aria-label="disabled input example" disabled />
 {{</ example >}}